 “Told ya before ta go ahead and call me Scooter.
 All my friends do.”

 “I’ll keep that in mind, Timothy.
 Oh, look over there.”
-Cornelius pointed at the stoop of Scooter’s brown dilapidated home with a free hand.
+Cornelius pointed at the stoop of Scooter’s brown dilapidated home across the road with a free hand.

 “No foolin’.”
 Scooter walked over to his stoop.
 An envelope had been placed on top.
-“What the hell is this?”
+“What’s this?”

 His neighbor sneered.
 “You don’t even know what a letter is?”